seanzhangkx8/ConvoKit/doc/source/subreddit.rst

-Subreddit Corpus
+Subreddit corpus
 ================

 A collection of Corpuses of Reddit data built from `Pushshift.io Reddit Corpus <https://pushshift.io/>`_.
 Each Corpus contains posts and comments from an individual subreddit from its inception until 2018-10.

-A total 948,169 of subreddits are included, the list of subreddits included in the dataset can be explored `here <https://zissou.infosci.cornell.edu/convokit/datasets/subreddit-corpus/corpus-zipped/>`_.
+A total of 948,169 subreddits are included, the list of subreddits included in the dataset can be explored `here <https://zissou.infosci.cornell.edu/convokit/datasets/subreddit-corpus/corpus-zipped/>`_.

 Dataset details